Steppenwolf (band): Reunion (1974–1976)

-Steppenwolf reformed in 1974 with its core lineup of Kay, Edmonton, and McJohn, along with longtime bassist Biondo and newcomer Bobby Cochran, Eddie Cochran's nephew, on lead guitar.
+Steppenwolf reformed in 1974 with its core lineup of Kay, Edmonton and McJohn, along with longtime bassist Biondo and newcomer Bobby Cochran, Eddie Cochran's nephew, on lead guitar.
 The band signed with Mums Records in retaliation for what Kay perceived as a lack of support by Dunhill Records for his solo albums.
 Their first reunion album was Slow Flux, which included their last top 40 hit, "Straight Shootin' Woman".

-In February 1975, McJohn was dismissed for what Kay described as a decline in the quality of his performances, as well as erratic behavior.
+In February 1975 McJohn was dismissed for what Kay described as a decline in the quality of his performances, as well as erratic behavior.
 McJohn was replaced by Andy Chapin on Hour of the Wolf in 1975, though McJohn appeared in artwork for the single to Caroline.
 After the album peaked at number 155, Kay attempted to dissolve the band again, but the label, now having been absorbed by Epic Records, insisted Steppenwolf record one more album to satisfy their contractual obligations.
 The ensuing album, Skullduggery (1976), featuring Wayne Cook on keyboards, was released without a tour to support it, and by the early fall of 1976, Steppenwolf disbanded a second time.
 Kay appeared in a segment of the popular music TV show The Midnight Special to announce the end of Steppenwolf and also played a solo version of the song "Hey I'm Alright".
 This song appeared on Kay's third solo album All In Good Time, released on Mercury Records in 1978.

 "New Steppenwolf" revival act (1976–1980)

 After Kay disbanded Steppenwolf, former members Goldy McJohn and Nick St. Nicholas formed a "revival act" called "New Steppenwolf".
 McJohn did not last long, but St. Nicholas continued with the venture for several years.
 Various incarnations included, according to author Dave Thompson, a "revolving door of musicians" consisting of "jobbing players".
-Among those players were vocalist Tom Holland and drummer Steve Riley of future W.A.S.P. and L.A.
+Among those players were vocalist Tom Holland (who would go on to form the B'zz and later Holland) and drummer Steve Riley of future W.A.S.P. and L.A.
 Guns fame.
-Glen Bui who went on to work with Goldy McJohn until he died in 2017.
+Yet another musician involved, guitarist Glen Bui, went on to work with Goldy McJohn until he died in 2017.
 The Rolling Stone Encyclopedia of Rock & Roll described these bands as "unprofessional, bogus versions" of Steppenwolf.
-Although Kay and Edmonton had originally licensed the use of the "New Steppenwolf" name, they later sued for breach of the contract.
+Although Kay and Edmonton had originally licensed the use of the "New Steppenwolf" name, they later sued for breach of contract.
 St. Nicholas agreed in 1980 to cease use of the name, but legal disputes about promotional use of the Steppenwolf name continued until 2000.